 A great place to start is by getting a free online property value report from Upside.
-In under a minute, this handy report will give you access to information from Australia’s leading real estate data providers, covering insights such as a value estimate of your property, recent sale prices of homes in the area so you can see how where your property sits on the market, as well as suburb demographic data.
+In under a minute, this handy report will give you access to information from Australia’s leading real estate data providers, covering insights such as a value estimate of your property, recent sale prices of homes in the area so you can see where your property sits on the market, as well as suburb demographic data.

 If you can, go to auctions for similar properties, and see what they sell for, as well as how many people attend and bid.
 This is a great way to get a ballpark figure for what your place is worth and how sought after it might be.

-Compare real estate agents to find the best
+2. Compare real estate agents to find the best

 All this information is good to have when you eventually approach an agent – make sure their property appraisal is in line with the research you’ve done.
 It’s important to note here that it might be tempting to go with the agent that offers you the highest property appraisal estimate, but unless they can deliver, it’s just a number.
 That’s why it’s important to do your property market research carefully – particularly if your investment property is in a location you’re not familiar with.

 The best way to decide on the right real estate agent for you is to contact a few different agents to try to get a feel for how they work.
-Be sure to research and ask any prospective agent appropriate questions to make finding the right agent a lot easier.
+Be sure to research and ask any prospective agent the appropriate questions to make finding the right agent a lot easier.

-Consider the tax repercussions
+3. Consider the tax repercussions

 Since your property isn’t your main home, selling your investment property will attract Capital Gains Tax (CGT).
 If you’re not an Australian resident for tax purposes, you may also be liable for a Capital Gains Withholding cost equal to 12.5% of the value of the sale.

-Notify your tenants
+4. Notify your tenants

 Once you’ve decided to sell the property, you must give notice to your tenants.
 Check details of their tenancy agreement and the laws in your state to make sure you comply.
 After finding out that they have to move, your tenants may decide to leave sooner rather than later – some landlords will offer a reduced rent in exchange for the disruption of viewings and maintain a good relationship.

-Decide on an auction or private treaty
+5. Decide on an auction or private treaty

 With the help and advice of your agent, you also need to decide on whether you want to go for auction or a private sale.
 Both have their advantages, but it’ll depend on the property in question and the property market.
 If your property is in high demand, or unique in some way, the chances of it doing well at auction are increased.

-Ensure your agent and tenants are in communication
+6. Ensure your agent and tenants are in communication